These programs don’t allow many wonderful green products to participate.

 Credit should be given to builders like Byrd development who, in their quest for LEED qualification, researched and specified an innovative product like Timbron.
 As we move forward I hope architects and designers reach out to the many wonderful green products in the marketplace.
 However the reality is green products tend to be more expensive and not all developers are willing to spend the extra money on products that don’t result in points.

-products that don't have the weight or the appeal as other aspects of a house, but do have a wonderful green story and a great effect on the environment.
+USGBC needs to reform its criteria and create a LEED category that caters to the small ‘green’ businesses.
+A category that would allow a builder to select from a list of green products that don't have the weight or the appeal as other aspects of a house, but do have a wonderful green story and a great effect on the environment.
 Creating USGBC certified list of several "qualified" small products, that a developer could choose from and receive a point for implementing a significant amount of qualified products, would help cultivate innovative green technologies and catapult them into the mainstream building practices.